jiayiwus1x/Mix-Neural-Style-Transfer/README.md

 ## Usage

-Following along the jupyter notebook
+Following along the jupyter notebook oscillating_using_pytorch-ongithub_final.ipynb

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.